+How will the policy be implemented?
 How will the effectiveness of the policy and implementation processes be measured?

-By using the following indicators and targets:

-- Number of permissions on sites of 5-9 not securing the on-site provision or payment of a financial contribution of broadly equivalent value, as detailed in CS5, to the provision of 20% affordable housing on site - target of none. (except where viability issues prove otherwise) - Number of permissions on sites of 10 or more dwellings, not securing 25% of the dwellings as affordable houses - target of 0 (except where viability issues prove otherwise) - Amount of affordable housing comprising social rented accommodation - target as defined by need - Number of permanent gypsy pitches and travelling show people plots completed - as per assessed need - Number of vacant pitches on Council run sites target to minimise - Number of unauthorised encampments in the district - target to minimise
+Through the on-going submission and determination of planning applications involving continuous partnership working with relevant organisations to ensure targets are met.
+Provision of new residential development by private developers, housing associations and registered social landlords.
+Masterplans or other studies for the Market Towns will identify scope for further residential intensification.
+Funding from the national affordable housing programme and FDC affordable housing grants (as pooled via contributions received via this policy) Use of planning obligations to secure affordable housing and Gypsy and Traveller sites.
+An Infrastructure Delivery Plan, or similar will be prepared in conjunction with a CIL, and will set out details on the necessary infrastructure projects that are required to support the policy.
+Up-to-date preparation of assessments of local needs.
+Co-ordination with the Cambridgeshire Joint Strategic Needs Assessment (JSNA) By using the following indicators and targets: Number of permissions on sites of 5-9 not securing the on-site provision or payment of a financial contribution of broadly equivalent value, as detailed in CS5, to the provision of 20% affordable housing on site - target of none. (except where viability issues prove otherwise) Number of permissions on sites of 10 or more dwellings, not securing 25% of the dwellings as affordable houses - target of 0 (except where viability issues prove otherwise) Amount of affordable housing comprising social rented accommodation - target as defined by need Number of permanent gypsy pitches and travelling show people plots completed - as per assessed need Number of unauthorised encampments in the district - target to minimise